kiedtl/website/src/content/blog/toolbox.md

 	- *Con:* **most** packages are missing proper footprint/md5sums.

 ### Window Managers
+- `awesomewm`
+	- **Pro:** since a lot of Awesome's behaviour and aesthetics can be tweaked via it's Lua API, Awesome can be anything you want it to be.
+	- **Pro:** lots of layouts to choose from, including tiling and floating.
+	- **Con:** Awesome's default configuration is stuffed with lots of garbage you have to remove.
+E.g. title bars, menubar, launchers.
+The sort of stuff that should be left out by default and added by the user if he/she so wishes.
+	- **Con:** due to configuration being done in a programming language, executed at runtime, I find Awesome has a tendency to be a bit laggy at times.
+	- **Con:** no support for manual tiling... yet.
+Not a problem for me personally but I've heard lots of other ricers complaining about this.
 - [`dwm`](https://dwm.suckless.org/)
 	- **Pro:** configuration is in the source.
 This is precisely what makes `dwm` so extensible: the fact that the configuration is a part of the source means that you can call custom